Javakhk

 Health Care

-Since the Georgian government implemented reforms in the mid 1990s, which led to further privatization of healthcare, access to proper medical care for Javakhk Armenians became nearly impossible.
+Since the reforms in the mid 1990s, which led to further privatization of healthcare in Georgia, access to proper medical care for Javakhk Armenians became nearly impossible.
 The ARS Javakhk Fund allocated funding to remedy the situation created with lack of modern equipment, unreliable emergency generators, inoperable ambulances and the absence of accessible hospitals.
+The ARS Javakhk Fund assisted in providing ambulatories in 16 villages as well as organized a training for doctors and nurses in the Ninotsminda-Akhalkalak region to provide primary healthcare to the overall region.

 Youth Centers

-There are two working youth centers in Javakhk.
-The Akhaltskha & Akhalkalak Armenian youth centers were inaugurated in 2006 and 2007, respectively.
-A new center in Bogdanovka was purchased in 2010.The three centers were bought and repaired by the ARS Javakhk Fund Committee of the Western USA.The Centers serve to strengthen & enrich the knowledge of the youth of Javakhk.
+There are three working youth centers in Javakhk.
+The Akhaltskha, Akhalkalak and Ninotsminda Armenian youth centers were inaugurated in 2006, 2007 and 2010, respectively.
+The Centers serve to strengthen & enrich the knowledge of the youth of Javakhk.
 Approximately 250-300 young people of different ages, from nearby Armenian villages attend different activities free of charge.
 Both centers have a library and internet access.
-Here are a few activities that Akhaltskha and Akhalkalak centers provide to the young Javakhk population:
+Here are a few activities that youth centers provide to the young Javakhk population:

 Armenian courses – for Armenian students attending Russian schools: